 However, less is understood about the opposite direction: the effect of \emph{homogenization} on \emph{filamentation}.
 It was conjectured in \cite{miles2018diffusion} that, although filamentation accelerates homogenization, the diffusion-driven homogenization process may in turn \emph{suppress} filamentation.
 The delicate balance between these two mechanisms is intimately connected to the Batchelor scale \cite{batchelor1959small}, which characterizes the smallest dynamically relevant length scale in the scalar field.
 The primary goal of this paper is to provide a mathematical justification, under a general setting, that \emph{homogenization can suppress filamentation}.

 To mathematically quantify this interplay between advection and diffusion, we turn to negative Sobolev norms. \begin{itemize} \item For the \textbf{inviscid case}, the \emph{filamentation} is quantified by the decay of negative Sobolev norms, where $\|\rho\|_{H^{-1}}/\|\rho\|_{L^2}$ (or, equivalently, $\|\rho\|_{H^{-1}}$ in the case of incompressible flow) serves as a mathematical measure of the characteristic mixing scale \cite{mathew2003multiscale,lin2011optimal,thiffeault2012using}.
 For velocity fields with uniformly bounded Sobolev regularity (i.e., $\mathbf{u} \in L_t^\infty W_x^{1,p}$), this scale decays at most exponentially \cite{seis2013maximal, iyer2014lower}. \item In the \textbf{viscous regime}, the mathematical analysis must track how variance is transferred to smaller scales and then dissipated.
-For advection-diffusion equation with a bounded divergence free drift $\mathbf{u}$ on torus, $\partial_{t}\rho + \nabla\cdot(\mathbf{u}\rho) = \mu\Delta \rho$, it is known that the $L^2$ norm is bounded by
+For the advection-diffusion equation with a bounded divergence-free drift $\mathbf{u}$ on the torus, $\partial_{t}\rho + \nabla\cdot(\mathbf{u}\rho) = \mu\Delta \rho$, it is known that the $L^2$ norm has the following bound.

 for some constants depending on $\vu,\mu$ and initial data \cite{poon1996qnique,hongjie2017,miles2018diffusion}.
-For completeness of this paper, we provide the proof of this estimate in Appendix.
+For completeness of this paper, we provide the proof of this estimate in the Appendix.
 The double-exponential lower bound arises because the ratio $\|\rho\|_{H^1} / \|\rho\|_{L^2}$, which controls the cascade rate, can grow at most exponentially in time.
 This ratio is also scale-equivalent to the reciprocal of $\|\rho\|_{H^{-1}} / \|\rho\|_{L^2}$, a quantity central to the analysis of inviscid mixing. \end{itemize}

-Recent work has established those lower theoretical bounds are sharp.
+Recent work has established that those lower theoretical bounds are sharp.